Bannockburn House: History

 In 1910 Bannockburn House was sold to the Sheriff Substitute of Stirling at the time, James Mitchell.
 In 1962 Mitchell's daughter sold the house, after living in it for 32 years.
 She sold the house to the multi-property owning millionaire A.E Pickard.
 The house was formerly owned by Peter Drake.

 It was placed on the market for sale in February 2016.
 A local charitable Community Trust was formed to try and purchase the house for the community and for the people of Scotland.
 Their aim is to safeguard the property for future generations.
 It was announced in April 2017 that the Trust had secured an exclusive right to buy the property and were actively fundraising to raise the required funds.
 This was achieved in November 2017 with a mixture of public money and grants.

+In January 2025, it was announced that work was underway on repairing the roof, which had suffered water damage that was putting the ornate plasterwork ceiling at risk.
+The work, which was described as "vital to save the historic fabric of the building", involves documenting and examining every piece of material that needs to be removed or replaced.
+The repairs are being undertaken by a local firm, Old Plean Roofing.

+Archaeology

+2017

+In 2017 Historic Environment Scotland scanned the exterior of Bannockburn House to construct a set of floorplans for the house.
+A scan of the ground-level interior was also carried out.

+2018

+In August 2018 a programme of metal detecting and test pitting was undertaken on the grounds with the goal of confirming the possible presence of the Jacobite army camp that was set up prior to the Siege at Stirling and the Battle of Falkirk in January 1746.
+Metal detecting and excavation was led by Dr Murray Cook with the assistance of a team of local volunteers and support of the Bannockburn House Trust.
+Six one metre by one metre test pits were excavated across the grounds.
+Three of the test pits revealed a total of two pits and four postholes.
+74 iron artefacts were found, most of which were unidentifiable due to their poor state of preservation.
+Additionally, seven copper alloy coins and buttons and one lead pistol bullet were found.
+The excavations did not reveal any evidence of occupation prior to the 19th century.